 Every year, the Singapore Budget prepared by Ministry of Finance is of a great concern to Singaporeans as it directly and indirectly impacts our livelihood for the rest of the year.
 Deputy Prime Minister (DPM) Tharman Shanmugaratnam Budget 2014 statement delivered on 21 February 2014 aroused quite a bit of excitement.
 He shared that Budget 2014 will focus on nurturing quality growth and building a fair and equitable society.
-Quality grow will be based on innovation and deeper capabilities to sustain rising incomes for Singaporeans and avoid indefinite expansion of the foreign workforce.
+Quality growth will be based on innovation and deeper capabilities to sustain rising incomes for Singaporeans and avoid indefinite expansion of the foreign workforce.
 Social safety nets will be strengthened and inequalities will be reduced while at the same time keeping quality healthcare affordable to all.
 Overall, the new budget looks nice and rosy but the devil is in the details.
-Let’s break it down and understand what it really mean for our local workforce as a whole.
+Let’s break it down and understand what it really meant for our local workforce as a whole.

 Increase in CPF Contribution

 Just weeks ahead of the Budget statement, the National Trades Union Congress (NTUC) called for an inclusive review of the Central Provident Fund (CPF) contribution rates for workers of all ages.
 They hope to see enhancement in the employer contribution to the Medisave accounts of workers in all age groups, in view of rising health-care costs and medical insurance premiums as well as higher CPF contribution by employers for older Singaporeans.

 In case you have forgotten, a decision was made to reduce the total CPF contribution rates for elderly workers between age 50 up to 55 during 2005 and 2006 to help make it easier for our elderly workers to get a job.
 The employment rates of these elderly workers in this age group were significantly lower than those of the younger ones and seniority-based wages discouraged employers from hiring them.